dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 If God does intervene to point us to our purpose, common experience shows that His intervention is still cryptic, coming only in the form of subtle, ambiguous signs.
-So in the face of such ambiguity we can either delegate our choices to external authorities (priests, gurus, teachers etc.) or choose according to our own subjective criteria.
+So in the face of such ambiguity we can either delegate our choices to external authorities (holy men, priests, gurus, your boss god forbidden) or choose according to our own subjective criteria.
 In both cases though, would it be wise to suffer such a terrible cost, which is to live a life opposite to our values and inclinations based on arbitrary interpretations?
 With the very real possibility of being wrong anyway due to misinterpretation which misses the true meaning of the given message?